 Field-hunting tip

-Look in marine sedimentary rocks country — that is the host setting where mosasaur tooth typically forms.
+Look in marine sedimentary rocks country, the host setting where mosasaur tooth typically forms.
 If you start seeing phosphate, calcite, pyrite in float, you are in the right ground.
 Field specimens usually show a conical habit, so train your eye for that shape before scanning the outcrop.